The Cornwall We Want

 Lockdown ups and downs

-by shack, over 4 years ago
+by shack, almost 6 years ago

 I'm one of those people for whom shielding during lockdown initially provided an unexpectedly welcome chance to stop, and to regain my strength and composure.
 This made me realise that I'd been doing too much for too long, and that I probably should review some of my commitments going forward.
 This was a real wake-up call, and I'm determined as lockdown eases that I will be more selective about how much I now take on again.